Skip to main content

 Tip: Focus on placing important CTAs, like "Add to Cart" or "Shop Now," in high-click zones for maximum visibility.

-How to Use Funnel Heatmaps
+How to Use Funnel Heatmaps:

 1. Log into your FERMÀT dashboard.